 - Should I hire a graphic designer?
 No, they specialize in the design and not creating a strategy for your brand to succeed.

 - Should I hire a web design firm?
 No, they specialize in designing and building websites, not defining your brand personality.

 - Should I hire an advertising agency?
 No, they specialize in ad buying and individual campaigns to get the word out, not defining what the word should be or creating a holistic strategy for your company.

 - Should I hire a marketing firm?
-No, they have a broader focus than an ad agency but it is still top layer thinking and not foundation creation.
-Most firms need to define there base strategy for their brand.
+No, they have a broader focus than an ad agency, but it is still top-layer thinking and not foundation creation.
+Most firms need to define their base strategy for their brand.

 - Should I hire a branding firm?
 Yes.
 They specialize in defining and designing brands… not fabricating them.
-Brand strategists are basically business archaeologists, they dig in and find the brand that already exists within the company.
+Brand strategists are basically business archaeologists; they dig in and find the brand that already exists within the company.
 Clean it up, distill it down to the essence, polish it up, wrap words and visuals around it, and define a brand personality for the firm.
-Brand strategy firms do not fabricate a brand that is inauthentic, they define what exists.
-During the process, a brand strategy is developed along with an awareness strategy that includes the website plan and high-level marketing plan.
+Brand strategy firms do not fabricate an inauthentic brand; they define what exists.
+During the process, a brand strategy is developed along with an awareness strategy that includes the website and high-level marketing plans.